BarnBridge/BarnBridge-Polygon/docs/PolygonCommunityVault.md

 ## Globals

-> Note this contains internal vars as well due to a bug in the docgen
+> Note this contains internal vars as well due to a bug in the docgen procedure

 | Var | Type |
 | --- | :---: |